Klowar/cdb/README.md

 <!-- ROADMAP -->
 ## Roadmap

-1. SELECTION support
-2. CHARACTER size support
+1. Writters for data types
+2. Update operator
+3. Delete operator
+4. Alter operator

 See the [open issues](https://github.com/Klowar/cdb/issues) for a list of proposed features (and known issues).